Sridhar-SMN/lalitha_sahasranamam/verse_41.md

 Normally the 4th part of the slokas is translated as what i have quoted above in bold.
 But then we are disciples of Swami P and he always adds that extra gear.
 He says this line has to be interpreted not just as "She is the Self within me" but also as "I am none other than Bhavani" - here Bhavani is in reference to Para Prakriti / Brahman and not just the form of the Goddess.
 Invoking Atma Svarupam is a "must do" from Swami P's perspective to ensure the mind and intellect are perfectly aligned to the real goal like what Lord Krishna says in Gita sloka 7.17.

+Swami P is very cute - he says how long are you going to keep saying Brahma Sathyam, Jagath Mithya & Jivo Brahmaiva na param ?
+When are going to collapse these 3 parts into 2 parts and say Aham Sathyam, Jagath Mithya ???